i2r-simmc/i2r-simmc-2020/README.md

 ## Data pre-processing
 - Edit src/preprocess_retrieval.sh (TESTSET=`devtest` or `test-std`)
 - $ bash src/preprocess_retrieval.sh
-	- We assume that the files for the `test-std` set are named e.g. fashion_test-std_dials.json.
+	- We assume that the files of the `test-std` set are named e.g. fashion_test-std_dials.json.
 If not, lines 18 and 34 of preprocess_retrieval.sh should be changed accordingly.

 ## Training
 - Edit src/retrieval/train_all_models.sh ($DOMAIN=`fashion` or `furniture`)